dachii-azm/dachii-azm.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-My interests are in the intersection between 3D Computer Vision, Neural Language Processing.
-More specially,
-- Embodied AI
-- Vision and Language Navigation
-- Robot Manipulation
+I am a Ph.D. student at the Matsuo-Iwasawa Laboratory, The University of Tokyo.

+My research focuses on Embodied AI, at the intersection of 3D Computer Vision and Natural Language Processing.
+I aim to develop intelligent agents that can understand, navigate, and interact with the physical world through language and visual perception.

+I am particularly interested in how multimodal learning and 3D scene understanding can enable such agents to reason and act effectively in complex environments.